Introduction to this study

 2. Can you think of other similarities between Jesus and Moses?

-Moses and Elijah – the Law and the Prophets – in verse 30 adds to affirm Jesus' identity.
+Moses [revelation on Mount Sinai in Exodus 20:1-17] and Elijah [revelation on Mount Carmel in 1 Kings 19:12] – the Law and the Prophets – in verse 30 adds to affirm Jesus' identity.
 In Luke 24:25-27, 44-46, the risen Jesus himself will assert that Moses, the prophets, and the psalms point toward him; here in Luke 9:31 we hear how Moses and Elijah "were speaking of his departure, which he was about to accomplish at Jerusalem," anticipating Jesus' own teaching that he himself is the ultimate fulfillment of scripture.

 3. During this Epiphany season we've talked a lot about prophets.
 In what sense did Jesus live a prophetic life?